ororker/cmis-e360/scenarios.md

 | id | room | start | end |
 |----|------|-------|-----|

-## From no-conflict to conflict after event inserted to conflict with 2 existing event
+## From no-conflict to conflict after event inserted to conflict with two existing event

 **Given** the CMIS schedule is as follows: